SAP-samples/teched2022-DT261/exercises/ex0/README.md

 2. Add entitlements for SAP IRM to your Subaccount:

    - Click on the Subaccount you created in the previous step and navigate to ***Entitlements*** in the navigation menu.
 Then, click on ***Configure Entitlements***.
+      > **Note**
-      > **Note:** You have to select the pre-created Subaccount for the on-site TechEd hands-on workshop.
+      > You have to select the pre-created Subaccount for the on-site TechEd hands-on workshop.
 Please ask your instructors for more details.

       ![](images/5.png)
       ![](images/6.png)